Image is all-important in politics, and image-making especially so.

 It seems like you couldn’t make this stuff up, but cartoonists grapple with this sort of thing each and every day.

 Does visually ripping the piss out of politicians actually help them, or is it one of the very few effective ways of getting to the truth of what they are really about?
-This is one cartoonist’s experience of a weird yet wonderful profession.
+Steve Bell looks at the role of the cartoonist in a post-truth world.

-Steve Bell is political cartoonist for The Guardian.
+Steve Bell is a political cartoonist for The Guardian.